 Customer score

-Our provider customer scores are based on an online survey of 4,014 members of the public, conducted in October 2024.
+Our provider customer scores for credit card companies are based on an online survey of 4,995 members of the public, in November 2025.

 Which?
 Recommended Providers